 Emerging Issues The overall risk score has risen as an increase in likelihood from 2 to 3.
 The impact score remains at 2.
 This means an overall revised risk rating of 6 (medium).
 Following the receipt of a recent internal audit report into the Service's risk management arrangements and in line with the initial findings of the scrutiny review of partnerships, the Service has clear evidence that its partnership governance arrangements require strengthening.
 In light of this information the Risk Owner has determined that the likelihood of risk realisation is to be increased.
 Of particular concern is that evidence indicates that there is no systematic and consistent approach to recording partnerships and their purpose either centrally, at command level or at stations.
-This is a cause for concern as the Service cannot identify the range of partnerships it's currently involved, who is involved, contribution to the plan, evaluation or the quality of the governance arrangements (risk management for example) in place.
-As a consequence the Service has increased it's exposure to a clearly avoidable risk.
-This is critical as the Service strives to create the appropriate arrangements (structure, people, processes, culture) to maximise income generation enabled by the emerging public health/wellbeing commissioning opportunities.
-Commissioning is an integral part of the Service's strategic approach to enabling for a balanced budget and it is essential that the governance controls are put in place as a matter of urgency to ensure the Service's manages the risks inherent in such an approach Changes to control measures As part of a pro-active response, the ACFO Service Delivery, is working with officers within the Community Safety Team to identify and implement appropriate control measures as a matter of urgency.
-In March 2015 in consultation with ACFO a review of the Service's partnership working arrangements, was commissioned by the Scrutiny Committee.
-It is expected that this work will be completed in October 2015 and will also provide an avenue to strengthen the risk control environment, with a view to ensuring the Service is best placed to respond to the Assurance changing political and funding landscape in respect of public health and well-being commissioning.
-The overall confidence opinion associated with this risk is amber. updates
+In view of this and in consultation with ACFO Service Delivery a review of the Service's partnership working arrangements, was commissioned by the Scrutiny Committee.
+This work will be completed in November 2015.
+Proposals for change will be submitted to Scrutiny Committee which will strengthen the governance environment around partnerships, with a view to ensuring the Service is best placed to respond to the changing political and funding landscape in respect of public health and well-being commissioning.

+Changes to control measures There have been no changes to control measures.
+Assuranc The overall confidence opinion associated with this risk is amber. e updates